-Assuming this description to hold at all times during the evolution of $\dot M(t)$ and neglecting the small change (in the SGRB case) in the black hole mass and spin due to accretion (and jet production), the jet energy can be obtained by integrating Eq.~\ref{eq:Zalamea} over time analytically.
+Assuming this description holds true at all times during the evolution of $\dot M(t),$ and neglecting the small change (in the SGRB case) in the BH mass and spin due to accretion (and jet production), the jet energy can be obtained by integrating Eq.~\ref{eq:Zalamea} over time analytically.
 For that purpose, it is useful to identify two dimensionless transition times:

 and